<< ARI Watch

 Beyond Chutzpah

-A critique of Alan Dershowitz’s The Case for Israel.
+A critique of Alan Dershowitz’s The Case for Israel

-8 For example, the U.S. rush-delivered U.S.-made cluster bombs to Israel at the beginning of its recent invasion of Lebanon.
+8 For example, the U.S. rush-delivered U.S.-made cluster bombs to Israel at the beginning of its 2006 invasion of Lebanon.
 A cluster bomb explodes above the ground and releases several hundred smaller “bomblets,” which spread over an area the size of several football fields.
 About two thirds of these bomblets in turn explode when they hit, the other third remain on the ground as small land mines.
 Most of the victims in Lebanon were – and continue to be – civilians, who doubtless hate us because we’re free.

 9 Perhaps this accounts for ARI’s sudden propaganda effort on Israel’s behalf right after 9-11: they feared people might wise-up.
 Before 9-11 ARI’s press releases mentioned Israel twice, and ARI published only two essays devoted to Israel.
 (One essay was Leonard Peikoff’s “Israel’s – and America’s – Fundamental Choice” in 1996, which ARI promptly republished after 9-11.)